raphaelschwinger/cone_reconstruction/docs/presentation/presentation_slide.md

 - Each tracker algorithm has their own advantages and disadvantages, but for us CSRT worked the best.

  - **Color Tracking**
-   - Tracking the Racecar based on its color. i.e: Red color
+   - Tracking the Racecar based on its color. i.e: Red Color.
-   - Video Demo of the tracking
 ---
-# Results:
+## Results:
-  - Video Demo of the tracking
+  - Video Demo of all the tracking methods.
-  - Result/Output of the tracking
+  - Result/Output of the tracking.
-  - Comparison graph of different tracker
+  - Comparison graph of different trackers.

 ---

-# Evaluation :
+## Evaluation :
 -  MSE Graph
 -  Optimization error and plotted Graph

 ---

-# Project Limiations:
+## Project Limiations:
    - Using only Blender generated scene.
    - Accuracy and noise of the real world are not considered.
 ---

-# Conclusion :
+## Conclusion :
    -  **Future prospects** :
       -  Implementing the algorithm on a real-word scenario.
-      -  To improve the tracking accuracy we can try better methods to track the car. i.e: Train a CNN model using images of the Racecar
+      -  To improve the tracking accuracy we can try better methods. i.e: Train a CNN model using images of the Racecar